Quendon & Rickling Village Hall

 The Hall has been vested with the Charities Commission and is run by a very loyal committee, who at the moment are working tirelessly to gain funds to refurbish it and build the now necessary disabled facilities.

 It is well used and self-funding.
-The present classes consist of Art & Drawing, Dog Training, Dance Exercise and Line Dancing, all intertwined with The Wednesday Club (who are ex-WI), Parish Council and all manner of local committee meetings.
+The present classes consist of Pilates and dance exercise, intertwined with The Wednesday Club (who are ex-WI), a community coffee club, U3A Choir, an archaeology group, Parish Council and all manner of local committee meetings and events.

 We are fortunate to hold The Millennium Wall Hanging, which is a wonderful piece of tapestry worked by the ladies of the Village for the Year 2000.
 It depicts houses and landmarks from the two villages, Rickling Hall and Quendon Hall, churches, pub, school and the Village Green, plus one house from each era (there was not enough room to do every house).